 We have identified errors in the treatment of the pension fund accounting entries which are material to the financial statements.
 This relates to the incorrect reporting of return on pension assets as interest income.
 The issues were also present in the prior year (2018/19) financial statements.
-We await the updated financial statements.
-As a result are procedures are ongoing at present.
+The financial statements have been adjusted in the current year and in the prior year to correct this error.